CaNS-World/CaNS-Fizzy/docs/INFO_INPUT.md

 # about the input file `input.nml`

-Consider the following input file as example (corresponds to a turbulent plane channel flow). `&dns` defines a so-called Fortran namelist containing all the necessary physical and computational parameters to set a case.
+Consider the following input file as example (corresponds to a turbulent plane channel flow with bubbles and walls at different temperatures). `&dns` defines a so-called Fortran namelist containing the necessary computational parameters to set a case.

 ```fortran